-- 21. Costs are based on all 53 HEFCW staff transferring into the new organisation. - 22.
-It is anticipated that the following Welsh Government functions will transfer to the new organisation, however the scope of exact functions and staff has not yet been determined and these figures are currently an estimate, totalling 116 roles: - (a) Apprenticeship Policy - (b) Funding & Planning - (c) Further Education & Apprenticeships - (d) Policy & Programme Development - (e) Post-16 Policy - (f) Post-16 Quality & Data Management Provision Management - (g) Youth Support & Guidance - (h) Student Finance, - (i) Scientific Policy - (j) IT Digital Services - 23.
-The Welsh Government will require an additional 45 staff within the Sponsorship; Policy; and IT teams in order to manage the relationship with the new organisation and safeguard IT systems on which the Welsh Government is also reliant. - 24.
-Staff will transition into the Commission on their current terms and conditions, therefore salary and on-cost data is based on a combination of HEFCW, Welsh Government and market rates. - 25.
-HEFCW staff have been costed, from commencement of the Commission, at the top of their 2020 scale bandings as per their 2020 pay scale, with bandings as per KPMG's Project Langdon Report. - 26.
-Welsh Government costings are based upon the most recent uplift as at April 2020, and all staff costs have been based on the top bands of their respective pay scales. - 27.
-On costs for Welsh Government staff have been based upon those supplied by the centre and range from 34% to 40%.
-HEFCW on costs have been estimated at 40%. - 28.
-No allowance has been included for the regrading of any roles. - 29.
-It is assumed that most staff will transfer across into the Commission from HEFCW and the Welsh Government, however some losses are anticipated for the purposes of the Regulatory Impact Assessment, and therefore a recruitment exercise costing in the region of £80,000 to £100,000 is anticipated in the six month lead up to 1 April 2023. - 30.
-Staff costings are based on full time equivalent. - 31.
+- 29. Costs are based on all 59 HEFCW staff transferring into the new organisation. - 30.
+It is anticipated that the following Welsh Government functions will transfer to the new organisation, however the scope of exact functions and staff has not yet been determined: and these figures are currently an estimate, totalling 110 positions: - Apprenticeship Policy - Funding & Planning - Further Education & Apprenticeships - Policy & Programme Development - Post-16 Policy - Post-16 Quality & Data Management Provision Management - Youth Support & Guidance - Student Finance, - Scientific Policy - IT Digital Services - 31.
+The Welsh Government will require an additional 45 staff within the Sponsorship; Policy; and IT teams to manage the relationship with the new organisation and safeguard IT systems on which the Welsh Government is also reliant. - 32.
+Staff will transition into the Commission on their current terms and conditions; therefore salary and on-cost data are based on a combination of HEFCW, Welsh Government and market rates. - 33.
+HEFCW staff have been costed, at the top of their 2021 scale bandings as per their 2021 pay scale. - 34.
+Welsh Government costings are based upon the most recent uplift as of April 2021, and all staff costs have been based on the top bands of their respective pay scales. - 35.
+On costs for Welsh Government staff have been based upon those supplied by the Welsh Government and range from 34% to 40%.
+HEFCW on costs have been estimated at 40%. - 36.
+No allowance has been included for the regrading of any roles. - 37.
+Staff costings are based on full time equivalent.
+The Commission will have up to 169 positions (164 FTE). - 38.
 It is assumed that a programme team would be established within the Welsh Government to manage the delivery of the selected option.
-The cost of deploying Welsh Government staff to work on the programme have not been included in this
+The cost of deploying Welsh Government staff to work on the programme have not been included in this Regulatory Impact Assessment.
+These costs are estimated at approximately £3m per year from 2021-22 to 2023-24. - 39.
+The CEO costs have been calculated on the assumption that the CEO will be in post no earlier than 1 April 2023 at an annual salary of £133,000.